bakill3/bakill3/README.md

 # Hi there 👋, I'm Gabriel Brandão
 ![GitHub followers](https://img.shields.io/github/followers/bakill3?label=Follow&style=social)

-I'm a passionate Full Stack Developer and Software Engineer from Portugal, dedicated to creating robust and scalable software solutions.
-My journey in coding began at 13 with a personal project of building a social network.
-This early experience sparked my interest in a wide range of projects, from Raspberry Pi and Arduino integrations to complex web applications and AI development.
+A passionate Full Stack Developer & Software Engineer from Portugal with a love for creating robust and scalable software solutions.

+My passion for coding ignited at the age of 13 when I developed my very first social network.
+This early endeavor taught me not only about building applications but also about security considerations like SQL injection.
+Over the years, my tinkering led me to a myriad of projects, from Raspberry Pi and Arduino integrations to complex web applications.
+My commitment to innovation and excellence is evident in notable projects like the app tool that garnered over 200K downloads, simulations related to COVID-19, and the creation of an AI voice assistant reminiscent of Jarvis.

-My technical groundwork was laid at "Curso Profissional de Gestão e Programação de Sistemas Informáticos," where I developed skills in Python, C#, HTML, CSS, JavaScript, PHP, and BASH.
-I furthered my education at ISEC (Instituto Superior de Engenharias de Coimbra), enhancing my knowledge in computer architecture, operating systems, Linux, and diving into C and C++.
+Fast forward to today, my foundational knowledge in Computer Science was laid during my secondary education at "Curso Profissional de Gestão e Programação de Sistemas Informáticos," where I honed skills like Python, C#, HTML, CSS, JavaScript, PHP, BASH, and delved deep into subjects like computer architecture, operating systems, and Linux.
+My academic voyage continued at ISEC (Instituto Superior de Engenharias de Coimbra), where I've been learning and mastering languages such as C and C++.
+I am currently working remotely.

-With over a decade in programming, my career has evolved, and I am currently working remotely where I continue to apply and expand my diverse set of skills in various languages and tools.
+My decade-long journey in programming has led me to learn and use a variety of languages and tools to build projects of all sizes and complexities.

 ## 💻 Developed Last Year
 - 👆 **Tap&Go**: A revolutionary tech platform that changes the way you interact.
 [Check it out!](https://tapgotech.com/)